anderkve/FYS3150/book/using_git/recover_an_old_version_of_a_file.md

+(sec:recover_file)=
 # Recover an old version of a file

 Git tracks the content of your files and keeps their history.
 Accidents happen when developing code, and sometimes you break it.
-In such cases, it's convenient to know how to recover an old version of your file.
+In such cases it's convenient to know how to recover an old version of your file.
 We'll show you how through a hands-on example.

 ## Hands-on example